MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 ## Task 7: Create a new application database for development purposes

-To build your base application, you will create a new application database on the Business Central 15.0 platform.
+To build your base application, you will create a new application database on the Business Central version 15 platform.
 This will only be used during development.

-1. Start the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] as an administrator.
+1. Start the [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 15 as an administrator.
 2. Run the New-NAVApplicationDatabase cmdlet to create the database.
 For example:

     ```
-    New-NAVApplicationDatabase -DatabaseServer .\BCDEMO -DatabaseName MyBC15DevDatabase
+    New-NAVApplicationDatabase -DatabaseServer .\BCDEMO -DatabaseName MyBC15DBforupgrade
     ```

 3. Connect your [!INCLUDE[server](../developer/includes/server.md)] instance to the database.
 See [Connecting a Business Central Server Instance to a Database](../administration/connect-server-to-database.md).

     ```
-    Set-NAVServerConfiguration -ServerInstance BC150 -KeyName DatabaseName -KeyValue "BC15DBForUpgrade2"
+    Set-NAVServerConfiguration -ServerInstance BC150 -KeyName DatabaseName -KeyValue "MyBC15DBforupgrade"
+    ```
+4. Restart the server instance.

+    ```
+    Restart-NAVServerInstance -ServerInstance BC150
     ```

 ## Task 8: Create and set up an AL project in Visual Studio Code